List of Downton Abbey characters: Lady Sybil Branson

 Lady Sybil Cora Branson (née Crawley; 1895–1920) (played by Jessica Brown Findlay) was the youngest daughter of Lord and Lady Grantham.
 Portrayed as a rebellious spirit, she became fiercely political, expressing support for the Liberal Party and desired to break free from the social restrictions of the times.
 During the First World War, Sybil served as an auxiliary nurse and developed feelings for Tom Branson, the family's chauffeur and a staunch Irish nationalist.
 By the end of the second series, the couple marry and move to Dublin, having finally gained Lord Grantham's blessing.
 Sybil (then pregnant) and Tom returned to Downton after fleeing to Ireland in the third series, where Sybil gave birth to a daughter but died soon after from eclampsia.
+Sybil's death from eclampsia sparked great public discourse, given the medically accurate way it was portrayed in the show, with debates ranging whether she would have survived if cesarian delivery had been performed or not in that time period, as cesarian delivery in an era before anasthesia and antibiotics was incredibly dangerous and painful, but eclampsia management by administration of magnesium sulphate wouldn't be a thing until 1930s.

+Sybil's character was largely modelled upon that of another Upstairs Downstairs character, Elizabeth Bellamy.